 So that’s the takeaway here, for all of us.
+Talk things out.
 It should apply at 35,000 feet and on terra firma.
 Don’t resort to using passive-aggressive gadgets; don’t be a sociopath with air miles.
-Let’s go back to using our mouth-holes, like reasonable communicators; let’s get back to talking things out and being civilized, just like our caveman ancestors.
+Let’s go back to using our mouth-holes, like reasonable communicators; let’s get back to talking things out and being civilized, just like the Caveman ancestors.

 FYI just wanna send out a big Thank You to my nameless upstairs neighbour, who, early this morning, heroically took it upon himself to confirm what we had all perhaps assumed, but were never 100% clear on: if you and your associate decide to get black-out drunk, grab your old-timey bow and quiver of arrows, and threaten to shoot said arrows from your 30th floor balcony, then the SWAT team will definitely come and take you away.

 I am currently eating at a T.G.I.Friday’s, located next to my gate at Dallas/Ft.Worth Int’l Airport, enjoying the hell out of something called “Loaded Skillet Chip Nachos.”
 I am sad because I don’t think I will ever eat anything this delicious again.